dreambyrain/Face-Recognition-based-on-FHE/README.md

 # Face-Recognition-based-on-FHE
-This is the Fully Homomorphic Encryption technic using on the face recognition First, you need to add images to the file and then run the FACE DETECTION file.
+This is the Fully Homomorphic Encryption technic using on the face recognition./ First, you need to add images to the file and then run the FACE DETECTION file.
 This will generate a .yml file in the trainer folder.
 These are the libraries you may need to follow:
 PIL-Tools	1.1.0